Monicasalas604/MediaVault/README.md

 ---

+# Documentation

+Additional project documentation is available in the `docs` folder:

+* `report.md`
+* `test_report.md`

+---

-## Distributable Packages
+# Distributable Packages

-This project includes distributable packages generated using Python packaging standards.
+The project is distributed using modern Python packaging standards through `pyproject.toml`.

+Generated distributable files:

+* `mediavault_monica-1.0.0.tar.gz` (source distribution)
+* `mediavault_monica-1.0.0-py3-none-any.whl` (wheel distribution)

+These files are located in the `dist/` folder and can be installed or distributed independently of the source code.

 Package configuration: